Welcome back! Pick up where you left off.

 How do renewable energy certificates work?

-RECs play a vital role in accelerating the transition to renewable energy.
-They help:
+RECs play vital roles in accelerating the transition to renewable energy.
+They can help achieve the following goals:

-• Meet renewable portfolio standards (RPS): These are state-level policies that require utilities to source a certain percentage of electricity from renewables.
+• Meeting renewable portfolio standards (RPS): These are state-level policies that require utilities to source a certain percentage of electricity from renewables

-• Support voluntary green power markets: Individuals and businesses can choose to offset their electricity use by purchasing RECs.
+• Supporting voluntary green power markets: Individuals and businesses can choose to offset their electricity use by purchasing RECs

-• Drive investment in clean energy infrastructure: This is especially true in states like Texas, where wind and solar energy are rapidly expanding.
+• Driving investment in clean energy infrastructure: This is especially true in states like Texas, where wind and solar energy are rapidly expanding

 Evaluating the impact on your carbon footprint

-Purchasing RECs is one of the easiest ways to reduce your carbon footprint — no solar panels or major investments required.
-Whether you're a homeowner, a small business or a large corporation, RECs let you:
+Purchasing RECs is one of the easiest ways to reduce your carbon footprint, with no solar panels or major investments required.

 The role of tracking systems